- Pens or pencils

 - Clear some space in the activity area.
-There will need to be enough space for everyone to lay out their aquatic adventure kit for the scenes they’ll be shooting.
+There will need to be enough space for everyone to lay out their aquatic adventure kit for the scenes they’ll be photographing.

-- Then, split into small groups.
-Each person should have the kit that they’ve brought along, or that they borrowed for this activity.
+- Split into small groups.
+Each person should have the kit that they’ve brought along or that they borrowed for this activity.

-- Using the pictures as inspiration, groups should begin to discuss how each person could use their kit to recreate on land the activity it’d be used for on water.
-Give each group a sheet of blue tarpaulin to represent water, and any other bits and bobs lying around, such as recycled goods, that could be used as props.
+- Groups should begin to discuss how each person could use their kit to recreate on land the activity it’d be used for on water.
+Give each group a sheet of blue tarpaulin to represent water.
+They could use any other bits and bobs lying around, such as clean, dry recycling, as props.

-- Check out the Bedsheet backdrops activity if anyone would like to get extra creative with their scenes and there’s some time spare.
+- Check out our Bedsheet backdrops activity if anyone would like to get extra creative with their scenes and there’s some time spare.

-- Continue until each person in the group has shot their scene re-enacting the adventure in their kit.
-For each piece of kit used, the person using it should explain to their group what it’s for and how it helps them with the activity being demonstrated.
+- Continue until each person in the group has shot their scene re-enacting an adventure using their kit.
+For each piece of kit used, the person should explain to their group what it’s for and how it helps them with the activity being demonstrated.